js-inside/promised-file/README.md

 promised-file
 ----------------
-Super simple file reader, wrapped in a promise.
+Super simple file reader, wrapped in a `promise`.

 Rejects on an empty file.